anshmundra/ADS-Project/README.md

    - Here, we develop our first CNN model.

 3. **Model 2 Building**
-   - This section describes the development of the second CNN model, providing insights into its architecture, training, and evaluation.
+   - This section describes the development of the second CNN model.

 4. **YOLO Implementation Attempt**
    - An exploratory section where we attempt to implement the YOLO model for object detection.
-It covers the challenges faced and the outcomes of this implementation.

 ## Usage
 To run this notebook: